pandacloud1/CLOUD/Module-25/02_textract.md

-# AWS Textract
+# AMAZON TEXTRACT
-- Extract text from image using S3 Static Website, API Gateway, Lambda and Textract
+- This hands-on is used to extract text from image using S3 Static Website, API Gateway, Lambda and Textract
 - In real time, use CloudFront to add S3 as origin, so that you do not need to create a public bucket

 ### Architecture